PHYB: Understanding Its Role in Plant Growth, Adaptation, and Development

 Cold shocks often align with light-dark cycles, prompting the connection between light signaling and cold responses.
 Evidence shows shared signaling mediators and regulatory mechanisms between light and cold acclimation.
 Photoperiods affect cold tolerance development; short days (SDs) increase cold tolerance compared to long days (LDs).
 PIF4 and PIF7 gene expression rise under LDs, and these PIF factors suppress CBF genes.
 Notably, phyB deficiency disrupts this photoperiod-controlled cold tolerance.

-R/FR light ratio is vital for cold tolerance; a high R/FR ratio decreases cold tolerance, especially in phyB-dependent manners.
-In Arabidopsis, phyB influences PIF7, which inhibits CBF gene expression.
-This indicates that the interplay between phyB Pr and Pfr forms acts as a molecular switch integrating light signals into cold tolerance development.
+R/FR light ratio is vital for cold tolerance; a high R/FR ratio decreases cold tolerance, especially in PHYB-dependent manners.
+In Arabidopsis, PHYB influences PIF7, which inhibits CBF gene expression.
+This indicates that the interplay between PHYB Pr and Pfr forms acts as a molecular switch integrating light signals into cold tolerance development.

 Conclusion